AuCson/aucson.github.io/index.md

 <img class="profile-picture" src="self.jpg">

-This is the academic homepage of Xisen Jin, a senior (4th) year undergraduate student in Fudan University, China, majored in Computer Science.
+This is the academic homepage of Xisen Jin, a senior (4th) year undergraduate student in Fudan University, China, majoring in Computer Science.

-The photo is taken in Turin, Italy, while attending CIKM'18, where I gave an oral presentation on our work.
+The photo is taken in Turin, Italy, while attending CIKM'18, where I gave an oral presentation about our work.

 ## Research Interest